-With practice this becomes pretty easy, but on some lenses it is very difficult to tell when you are in perfect focus on the stars or just a tad off.
+With practice this becomes pretty easy (and is how I do it most of the time), but on some lenses it is very difficult to tell when you are in perfect focus on the stars or just a tad off.
 Being a little off may or may not be a big deal depending on the lens.
 It could be fine, or it could result in excessive chromatic aberrations (or other aberrations) around the stars, and it’s hard to tell that until you’re at home looking at the full resolution raw file on your computer.

 There are also tools available that are specifically designed to get perfect focus on the stars.
 They are called Bahtinov masks.
 You may have heard of or seen these, they are most commonly round pieces of plastic or metal with slats inside of it.
 The design diffracts the star light entering your lens, and in your viewfinder or live view you will see a star like diffraction pattern like the one above.
 However these types of Bahtinov masks are designed for telescopes and long telephoto lenses, they don’t work on shorter focal lengths.

 For a shorter focal length you need a Bahtinov mask designed for such a purpose.
-The SharpStar2 from Lonely Speck is one such choice, and I even mention it my new book, Night Sky Photography: From First Principles to Professional Results.
-However, since I wrote the book a new product has come on the market called Focus On Stars.
+I mention the SharpStar2 in my book, Night Sky Photography: From First Principles to Professional Results, but since I wrote the book a new product has come on the market called Focus On Stars.
 This does the same thing as the SharpStar2 but it is much better.
 With the SharpStar2 it is very difficult or impossible to see the diffraction spikes in live view even on the brightest stars on a super wide angle lens, e.g. 14mm or around there, which means you take your best guess at focusing and then take a test shot with the filter in place to confirm focus.
 But the Focus On Stars mask makes it much easier to see the diffraction spikes.
 You can see examples of the diffraction spikes that show up in test shots with each mask in the image below.
 Even with a test shot on a wide angle lens, the SharpStar2 makes it difficult to see the diffraction spikes, but they are clearly visible with Focus On Stars.